rohanshiloh/haskell-code/README.md

 - [ ] neural networks in haskell
 - [ ] cuda for GPU distribution in haskell

-[!NOTE]
+> [!NOTE]
-Useful information that users should know, even when skimming content.
+> Highlights information that users should take into account, even when skimming.

-[!TIP]
+> [!TIP]
-Helpful advice for doing things better or more easily.
+> Optional information to help a user be more successful.

-[!IMPORTANT]
+> [!IMPORTANT]
-Key information users need to know to achieve their goal.
+> Crucial information necessary for users to succeed.

-[!WARNING]
+> [!WARNING]
-Urgent info that needs immediate user attention to avoid problems.
+> Critical content demanding immediate user attention due to potential risks.

-[!CAUTION]
+> [!CAUTION]
-Advises about risks or negative outcomes of certain actions.
+> Negative potential consequences of an action.

 $~~~~~~~~~~~$